Reportable Diseases

 - Chickenpox (varicella)

-- Haemophilus influenza, meningitis and other invasive disease
+- Haemophilus influenzae, meningitis and other invasive disease

 - Hantavirus pulmonary syndrome